christianityorigins/website/books/_posts/2024-11-14-universalism-and-white.md

 #### 11.6 The New York Naturalization Pattern

-Leon Hühner's article (which you cited) documents several Jewish naturalisations in New York under the 1740 Act.
+Leon Hühner's article (which I cited) documents several Jewish naturalisations in New York under the 1740 Act.
 The names include Judah Hays, Hayman Levy, and Uriah Hendricks.
 These men lined up before colonial courts in the 1740s and 1750s, swore the modified oath, and were admitted as natural-born subjects.
 Each individual case was a minor precedent, reinforcing the administrative practice that Jews fell within the privileged class.
 No single case was as dramatic as Lopez, but the cumulative effect was the creation of a custom—and courts look to custom when interpreting statutes.

 #### 11.7 Simon W. Rosendale (The Historiographer)

-Rosendale, whom you mentioned, was a late‑19th‑century Jewish lawyer and former New York Attorney General.
+Rosendale, whom I mentioned, was a late‑19th‑century Jewish lawyer and former New York Attorney General.
 He wrote the article celebrating the 1740 Act and the Lopez case as the foundation of Jewish civil rights in America.
 His purpose was explicitly to demonstrate that Jews had been legally absorbed into the white citizenry from the earliest colonial period.
-He can be cited in your paper as evidence of how Jewish legal thinkers understood and commemorated this process.
+He can be cited as evidence of how Jewish legal thinkers understood and commemorated this process.

 ## Part III: The Secularizing of the Covenant (1790–1900)